Multiclass Classification, Information, Divergence, and Surrogate Risk: Risks, information measures, and -divergences

 \section{Risks, information measures, and $f$-divergences}

-Having established the basic properties of generalized $f$-divergences, showing that they essentially satisfy the same properties as the binary case (cf.~\cite{LieseVa06}), we turn to a more detailed look at their relationships with multi-way hypothesis tests, multi-class classification, uncertainty measures and statistical informations relating multiple distributions.
-We build a set of correspondences between these ideas that parallels those available for binary experiments and classification problems (see, for example, \citet{LieseVa06}, \citet{NguyenWaJo09}, and \citet{ReidWi11}).
+Having reviewed the basic properties of $f$-divergences, we turn to a more detailed look at their relationships with multi-way hypothesis tests, multi-class classification, generalized entropies, and statistical informations relating multiple distributions.
+We build a correspondence between these that parallels that for binary experiments and classification problems~\cite{LieseVa06,NguyenWaJo09,ReidWi11}.

-We begin by recalling the probabilistic model for classification and Bayesian hypothesis testing problems described in the introduction.
-We have a prior distribution $\prior \in \simplex_k = \{p \in \R^k_+ : \ones^Tp = 1\}$ and probability distributions $P_1, \ldots, P_k$ defined on a set $\mc{X}$.
-The coordinate $Y \in [k] = \{1, \ldots, k\}$ is drawn according to a multinomial with probabilities $\prior$, and conditional on $Y = y$, we draw $X \sim P_y$.
+We first recapitulate the probabilistic model for classification and Bayesian hypothesis testing problems from the introduction.
+We have a prior $\prior \in \simplex_k$ and probability distributions $P_1, \ldots, P_k$ defined on a set $\mc{X}$.
+The coordinate $Y \in [k]$ is drawn according to a multinomial with probabilities $\prior$, and conditional on $Y = y$, we draw $X \sim P_y$.
 Following DeGroot~\cite{DeGroot62}, we refer to this as an \emph{experiment}.
-Associated with any experiment (equivalently, a multi-category classification problem) is a family of information measures DeGroot defines as follows.
-Let $\wt{\prior}$ be the posterior distribution on $Y$ given the observation $X = x$,

-Given any closed concave function $U : \R^k_+ \to \extendedRlow$, which we refer to as an \emph{uncertainty function}, the \emph{information} associated with the experiment is the reduction of uncertainty from prior to posterior (recall equation~\eqref{eqn:information}), that is,
+Associated with any experiment is a family of informations as follows.
+Let $\wt{\prior}$ be the posterior distribution on $Y$ given observation $X = x$, $\wt{\prior}_i(x) = \prior_i dP_i(x) / (\sum_{j=1}^k \prior_j dP_j(x))$.
+Given any closed concave $\entropy : \R^k_+ \to \R$, which we refer to as \emph{generalized entropy} (see~\cite[\S~3.3]{GrunwaldDa04}; \citet{DeGroot62} calls $\entropy$ an uncertainty function), the \emph{information} associated with the experiment is the reduction of entropy (uncertainty) from prior to posterior~\eqref{eqn:information},